matteyeux/Decrypt0r/README.md

 If you want to modify rootfs (ex Setup.app) you can use TransMac for Windows, whatever it won't <br>

-### Encryption of rootfs and creating a Custom fimware
+### Encrypting rootfs and creating a Custom fimware

-You can create a Custom fimware but it's crap.
-Be patient. <br>
+You can create a Custom fimware.
+You won't be able to restore whith it. <br>
-Downgrades are already impossible without SHSHs blobs, on devices that do not have low level exploits (RIP Limera1n). <br>
 Is this feature useless ? <br>
 Yes, but it can still be used. <br>